Value investing: Mutual Series and Franklin Templeton disciples

-Other Value Investors
+Other value investors

 Laurence Tisch, who led Loews Corporation with his brother, Robert Tisch, for more than half a century, also embraced value investing.
 Shortly after his death in 2003 at age 80, Fortune wrote, "Larry Tisch was the ultimate value investor.
 He was a brilliant contrarian: He saw value where other investors didn't -- and he was usually right."
 By 2012, Loews Corporation, which continues to follow the principles of value investing, had revenues of $14.6 billion and assets of more than $75 billion.

 Michael Larson is the Chief Investment Officer of Cascade Investment, which is the investment vehicle for the Bill & Melinda Gates Foundation and the Gates personal fortune.
 Cascade is a diversified investment shop established in 1994 by Gates and Larson.
 Larson graduated from Claremont McKenna College in 1980 and the Booth School of Business at the University of Chicago in 1981.
 Larson is a well known value investor but his specific investment and diversification strategies are not known.
 Larson has consistently outperformed the market since the establishment of Cascade and has rivaled or outperformed Berkshire Hathaway's returns as well as other funds based on the value investing strategy.

 Martin J. Whitman is another well-regarded value investor.
 His approach is called safe-and-cheap, which was hitherto referred to as financial-integrity approach.
 Martin Whitman focuses on acquiring common shares of companies with extremely strong financial position at a price reflecting meaningful discount to the estimated NAV of the company concerned.
 Whitman believes it is ill-advised for investors to pay much attention to the trend of macro-factors (like employment, movement of interest rate, GDP, etc.) because they are not as important and attempts to predict their movement are almost always futile.
 Whitman's letters to shareholders of his Third Avenue Value Fund (TAVF) are considered valuable resources "for investors to pirate good ideas" by Joel Greenblatt in his book on special-situation investment You Can Be a Stock Market Genius.